Mauritania Dec 4-9, 2016

 EAST OF NOUÂDHIBOU

 We didn’t go here but I have included it for completeness sake.
 There were several of us interested in exploring this area from Nouādhibou.
 It is the most famous tourist area in Mauritania.
-The train arrives at about 2am at Choūm, get a taxi 3hrs to Atar and organize a 4WD to see Chinguetti (2hrs) and Ouadâne (4hrs).
-Possibly both could be seen that day, stay in Atar one night and then return to Nouakchott (six hours) and rejoin the group.
+The train arrives at about 2 am at Choūm, gets a taxi 3 hours to Atar and organizes a 4WD to see Chinguetti (2hrs) and Ouadâne (4hrs).
+Possibly both could be seen that day, staying in Atar one night and then returning to Nouakchott (six hours) and rejoining the group.
 Steve thought that it would be too dangerous and the logistics difficult, but guests staying at the hostel in Nouakchott said that it was fine.
 Leaving the trip would invalidate most people’s travel insurance.

 To see everything, get off the train to see Ben Amir and stop at Terjit on the way back to Nouakchott.
 This would add a few days to the trip, but both sound amazing.